 Other significant factors that have to be considered with any Bitcoin forecast are local rules and regulations.
 BTC is decentralised.
 In other words, it is not linked to any specific central government.
 It means that specific government statements or decisions can and will impact its price.

-Regulatory issues can also have an impact.
+Crypto industry regulations can also have an impact.
 Hard and soft forks can alter the quantity of Bitcoin in circulation, changing how investors perceive the currency at any one point in time.
 For example, in August 2017, the forking of the bitcoin blockchain into Bitcoin Cash caused a spike in volatility, increasing the valuation of both coins.

-The other things that can influence and have a bearing on a Bitcoin to pound forecast include:
+The other things that can influence and have a bearing on a Bitcoin-to-pound forecast include:

 - The cost of acquiring BTC through the mining process